In this guide:

 Adjust your shower’s spray pattern and flow setting to reduce the amount of hot water you’re using.

-In addition to the no-cost tips mentioned above, there are a number of inexpensive tools or gadgets you can use to reduce your water costs.
+In addition to the no-cost tips mentioned above, there are several inexpensive tools or gadgets you can use to reduce your water costs.

 Fit an insulating tank jacket to your cistern.
 This helps lock in warmth and keeps water hot throughout the day while using less energy.
 If you store pillows, towels and blankets around the cistern, you’ll insulate it further.